neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 You basically had to be a professional cyclist to access this ability to simply exist on car-dominated roads, but now almost everyone can.

 ### Speed (⟹ Inclusion) <a id="speed-inclusion"></a>
 The Speed⟹Safety effect is particularly true for people who are not stereotypic young/fit men (women, children of all ages, older people, differently abled people, …).
-I was brave enough – [some of the time](#near-misses TODO) – to bike around NYC before e-bikes, but it was not feasible for my wife (though she is in her 30's and reasonably athletic).
+I was brave enough – [some of the time][near-misses] – to bike around NYC before e-bikes, but it was not feasible for my wife (though she is in her 30's and reasonably athletic).
 This was due to the high baseline level of bullying from drivers (both inadvertent and intentional) as well as specific vitriol and threats she received as a woman taking space that some men motorists feel is theirs.

 - TODO: paris stat 60% new riders covid
 - TODO: other gender ridership: citibike